adelevie/parse-ruby-client/README.md

 # Ruby Client for parse.com REST API

 This file implements a simple Ruby client library for using Parse's REST API.
+Rather than try to implement an ActiveRecord-compatible library, it tries to match the structure of the iOS and Android SDKs from Parse.

 So far it supports simple GET, PUT, and POST operations on objects.
 Enough to read & write simple data.